-In 2018 I started work on my first Call of Duty title.
+In 2018 I began working on my first Call of Duty title; the reboot of Modern Warfare.
 It was a great experience and I learned a lot in my role as Senior UI Artist at Infinity Ward.
 Modern Warfare went on to be an extremely fun game and a very proud moment in my career.
-Over the course of a year, we even managed to create the spin-off Call of Duty: Warzone.
+Over the course of a year we even managed to create the spin-off Call of Duty: Warzone.

 One of my main responsibilities was developing the UI Style Guide.
 Colors, fonts, framing, buttons, icons, layout, and other aesthetic rules were established and broadcast to the team.
 Implementation of the UI art was done consistently with easy-to-update methods using the guide.
 With internal teams and external partners located around the globe, quickly emailing the style guide proved to be an invaluable way to ensure visual cohesion across a massive project.